khoih-prog/ESP8266TimerInterrupt/README.md

 ## TO DO

 1. Search for bug and improvement.
-2. Similar features for remaining Arduino boards suh as SAMD21, SAMD51, SAM-DUE, nRF52
+2. Similar features for remaining Arduino boards such as SAMD21, SAMD51, SAM-DUE, nRF52

 ## DONE